filecoin-project/specs/mining.md

     - Apply each message in the block to the parent state, in order.
 If a message was already applied in a previous block, skip it.
     - Transaction fees are given to the miner of the block that the first occurance of the message is included in.
 If there are two blocks in the parent set, and they both contain the exact same set of messages, the second one will receive no fees.
     - It is valid for messages in two different blocks of the parent set to conflict, that is, A conflicting message from the combined set of messages will always error.
 Regardless of conflicts all messages are applied to the state.
+    > NOTE (@porcuquine): What does it mean for messages to 'conflict'?
+Can we define it here or refer to the definition elsewhere?

+    TODO: define this in the state-machine doc, and link to it from here
 - `MsgRoot` - To compute this:
   - Select a set of messages from the mempool to include in your block.
   - Insert them into a Merkle Tree and take its root.